Practicing and Learning a Language Can Be Fun!

 By setting your language choice to English (or whichever language you’re learning), you will be seeing and hearing all the English related to the game play.
 At first, you may need to actively work on understanding the vocabulary (and your game play may suffer for a bit!), but the more you play, you’ll naturally start acquiring the vocabulary though repetition.

-To increase your English vocabulary, be sure to change your language setting to English!
+To increase your English vocabulary, change your language setting to English, and you’ll soon add a bunch of new vocabulary to your repertoire!

-While these recommendations are geared towards iPhone uses, many of these apps are also available on Android.
+While these recommendations are geared towards (designed to be suitable for) iPhone users, many of these apps are also available on Android.

 For additional recommendations and resources, check out my Recommendations and Resources page.